 San Diego CTF, also known as SDCTF, is an annual Capture the Flag competition hosted by undergraduates at the University of California, San Diego (UCSD).
-The competition will be jeopardy-style and run in the 48 hour period from May 7 to May 9, 2021.
+The competition will be jeopardy-style and run in the 48 hour period from May 5 to May 8, 2022.
 We encourage participation from teams on and off campus, of all ages and backgrounds.

 This event is hosted yearly by ACM Cyber, the chief cybersecurity organization on campus at UC San Diego.
 This yearly competition allows us to train our members, build our internal resources, and give back to the greater cybersecurity community.

 Teams have no size limit.
 Monetary prizes are planned but not finalized.
-At the conclusion of the competition, challenge and infrastructure source code will be made publicly available here.See 2021 challenges
+At the conclusion of the competition, challenge and solution source code will be made publicly available here.See 2021 challenges

 The competition interface is hosted entirely on the chat application Discord and facilitated by a one-of-a-kind Discord bot.
 Everything from team management, to challenge issuing to flag submission is handled by our bot.
 No web interface necessary.

 The Discord bot is called ctfbot and its open source.See ctfbot source code